Moving Day (1936 film): Plot

 Mickey and Donald are six months overdue on their rent payments for their home.
-Sheriff Pete bangs on the front door and punches Mickey in the face when he goes to answer.
-Pete gives them a "Notice to Dispossess" authorizing him not only to evict them, but to sell off their belongings as collateral.
-He furiously strikes a match on Donald's beak to light his cigar, and then throws it into his mouth.
-Donald coughs out the match and yells at Pete as he leaves to put out signs advertising cheap furniture.
+Sheriff Pete arrives with a "Notice to Dispossess" authorizing him not only to evict them, but to sell off their belongings as collateral.
+He furiously strikes a match on Donald's beak to light his cigar and leaves to put out signs advertising cheap furniture.

 As Donald and Mickey decide to move before Pete can sell all their belongings, Goofy, employed as an iceman, arrives with a delivery.
-Mickey and Donald decide to have him help them with the relocation and for the use of his truck.
+Mickey and Donald decide to have him help with the relocation and request for the use of his truck.

-While Mickey struggles with an overloaded suitcase, Goofy attempts to load an upright piano onto the truck, but the piano keeps rolling out of the truck when he leaves it unattended or when he does not notice it.
-Goofy eventually discovers the piano to have a mind of its own after it runs over him like a car and battles it around the house.
-Meanwhile, Donald, in his haste to pack everything he sees, grabs a gas heater which is attached to a gas line in the wall.
-Seeing the leaking gas, he casually plugs it with a plunger, but the pressure in the line shoots the plunger out and it sticks to Donald's buttocks.
-He struggles to remove the plunger but squeezes it so hard it flies upward like an aeroplane propeller and cuts through a lamp, making Donald hang from the wall and then once again get stuck in a fish tank.
+While Mickey struggles with an overloaded suitcase, Goofy tries loading an upright piano onto the truck, but the piano repeatedly rolls out of the truck when he leaves it unattended.
+Goofy eventually discovers the piano to have a mind of its own and has confrontations with it around the house.
+Meanwhile, Donald, in his haste to pack everything he sees, grabs a gas heater attached to a gas line in the wall.
+Seeing the leaking gas, he plugs it with a toilet plunger, but the pressure in the line shoots the plunger into his tail.
+Donald eventually removes the plunger, but gets stuck in a fish tank.